-CYNTHIA FLORENTINO is a first year graduate student in the International Science and Technology Policy program.
+CYNTHIA FLORENTINO is a second year graduate student in the International Science and Technology Policy program.
 Her interests lie at the nexus of innovation and the future of the Internet.
 In 2013, she completed a research fellowship at the University of California, Irvine where she investigated he role of international NGOs in combatting human trafficking.
 She has showcased her research at the Tamkang World Forum for Youth Leaders in Taiwan and across the US.
 She collaborated with the Faculty of Organization and Informatics at the University of Zagreb on the creation of an International Student Research Symposium and presented with them at the World Congress on Access to Postsecondary Education in Canada.
 In the summer of 2014, Cynthia worked as a Google Policy Fellow at the United States Hispanic Chamber of Commerce (USHCC).
 She graduated in May 2014 from the University of Central Florida with a degree in Political Science.

 ZACHARY HESTER is a second year student at the Space Policy Institute.
 He graduated summa cum laude from North Carolina State University with a B.S. in Aerospace Engineering and a B.S. in Political Science in 2011.
 At N.C.
 State, Zack was a both a Park and a Benjamin Franklin Scholar.
 The Benjamin Franklin program is a dual degree program integrating technology and science with the social sciences and humanities.
 His paper entitled “U.S. Opinion on Nuclear Power: Analysis and Perspective” received the N.C.
 State School of Public and International Affairs award for best senior seminar paper.
 In the summer of 2008, he studied at Zhejiang University in Hangzhou, China.
 Zack has interned on the House of Representatives Subcommittee on Space and Aeronautics and is currently a business technology consultant in Deloitte Consulting’s Federal Practice.

-DEVIN OSTING is a first year student at the Space Policy Institute.
+DEVIN OSTING is a second year student at the Space Policy Institute.
 He graduated from Western Washington University in 2009 with a B.A. in Political Science/Philosophy/Economics, where he was active in intercollegiate debate.
 For the last three years, Devin has worked at LMG, a public affairs firm, working on aviation issues.
 Before that, he worked on political campaigns in Washington state, including Senator Patty Murray’s.
 He is interested in the commercial and civil sector space sectors, and the policy challenges that new uses of space creates.

 TRENT SCHINDLER is a second year student at the Space Policy Institute.
 Trent graduated with a B.S. in Physics in 1995 from the University of Alabama at Birmingham, where he performed research in the area of high-pressure physics.
 He went on to receive an M.S. in Meteorology from Penn State University in 2000, with an interdisciplinary concentration in the fields of planetary atmospheres, exoplanets, and astrobiology.
 Since graduation Trent has worked in the area of scientific animation and visualization.
 His work has appeared widely in print, broadcast, and Web media, including among others Nature, PBS NOVA, Scientific American, and CNN.
 Trent is currently a member of the Scientific Visualization Studio at NASA's Goddard Space Flight Center, where he creates visualizations based on remote-sensing datasets from Earth science missions.